-Cayce Myers is an associate professor of public relations and director of graduate studies at the School of Communication.
+Cayce Myers is a professor of public relations and director of graduate studies at the School of Communication.
 His work focuses on media history, political communication, and laws that affect public relations practice.
 He is the author of Public Relations History: Theory Practice and Profession and Money in Politics: Campaign Fundraising in the 2020 Presidential Election.
 He is also the coauthor of the 4th and 5th editions of Mass Communication Law in Virginia and has also published over sixty peer reviewed articles, book chapters, law review articles, and trade press articles about public relations history, public relations strategy, political campaigns, and laws and policies that affect public relations practice.

 - Public Relations History